CALL NOW

 • The Institute also reported that average claims for property damage were around $4,700.

-Types Of Damages In Nationwide Car Accident Lawsuits
+Types of Damages in Nationwide Car Accident Lawsuits

 There are several types of damages that can occur as a result of an auto accident and that are therefore included in a car accident lawsuit.